wfortin/rest/README.md

 Create resource
 #### Possible status codes
 Use `201 Created` when the resource was created successfully - Body includes the full resource with id <br/>
-Use `412 Precondition failed` when the resource is missing some parameters or has invalid values
+Use `400 Bad Request` when the resource is missing some parameters or has invalid values

 <br/>
 ### `PUT` /users/:id